Abandoned Places & Ghost Towns in the Adirondacks

 Once a Wild West themed amusement park known as Frontier Town, vacant buildings now occupy the abandoned land just off the Adirondack Northway's Exit 29.
 It attracted families by the thousands from 1952 until it closed in 1998.
 The property is now a deserted ghost town of oddly shaped buildings that were once rides and attractions for vacationers.

 In 2017, New York Governor Andrew Cuomo announced a $32 million project to create a "Gateway to the Adirondacks" on the former site of Frontier Town.
 The project is anchored by a tourism hub with an event center and equestrian camping area.
-Read more about the Gateway to the Adirondacks at the New York Governor's website.

 In the 1950s, Russia and the United States were engaged in a fierce nuclear arms race.
 The US Air Force chose Plattsburgh as a base to command 12 of the 72 Atlas missile sites places across the nation.
 Seven of these missile silos were built in the Adirondacks and served the country until being inactivated in 1965.